‘Let the healing begin’: Johnson calls for ‘closure’ after Conservatives secure 80-seat majority

 British prime minister Boris Johnson has urged “everyone to find closure and to let the healing begin” after his Conservative Party secured an 80-seat majority in Thursday’s general election.

-The final seat to be confirmed was St Ives bringing the total to 365 seats for the Conservatives as voters backed his promise to “get Brexit done” and take the country out of the EU by January 31st.
+The final seat to be confirmed was St Ives bringing the total to 365 seats for the Conservatives as voters backed his promise to “get Brexit done”.

-Speaking outside 10 Downing Street, Mr Johnson told Remain voters he wanted them to know a “One Nation” Conservative government would “never ignore” the “positive feelings of warmth and sympathy towards the other nations of Europe”.
+Speaking outside 10 Downing Street, Mr Johnson said he had an “overwhelming mandate” to take the UK out of the EU by the end of January.
+However, he told Remain voters he wanted them to know a “One Nation” Conservative government would “never ignore” the “positive feelings of warmth and sympathy towards the other nations of Europe”.

 He added that “the overwhelming priority of the British people is that we should focus, above all, on the NHS”.